libra/website/README.md

 [![CircleCI](https://circleci.com/gh/libra/libra.svg?style=shield)](https://circleci.com/gh/libra/libra)
 [![License](https://img.shields.io/badge/license-Apache-green.svg)](LICENSE.md)

-Libra Core implements a decentralized, programmable database which provides a financial infrastructure that can empower billions of people
+Libra Core implements a decentralized, programmable database which provides a financial infrastructure that can empower billions of people.

-## Network
+## Note to Developers

-Testnet is live!
+* Libra Core is a prototype.
+* The APIs are constantly evolving and designed to demonstrate types of functionality.
+Expect substantial changes before the release.
+* We've launched a testnet that is an example of how the technology will perform and to help inform the protocol.

 ## Contributing

 Read our [Contrbuting guide](https://developers.libra.org/docs/community/contributing).
 Find out what's coming on our [blog](https://developers.libra.org/blog/2019/06/18/The-Path-Forward).

 ## Getting Started

 ### Learn About Libra
 * [Welcome](https://developers.libra.org/docs/welcome-to-libra)